 In April 2012, we entered into a license agreement with Eli Lilly and Company (Lilly) pursuant to which we acquired an exclusive worldwide license under certain patents and patent applications, and other licenses to intellectual property, to develop and commercialize an NK-1 receptor antagonist, tradipitant, for all human indications.
 Lilly is eligible to receive future payments based upon achievement of specified development, regulatory approval and commercialization milestones as well as tiered-royalties on net sales at percentage rates up to the low double digits.
-We have paid Lilly \$3.0 million in upfront fees and development milestones.
-As of December 31, 2022, remaining milestones include a \$2.0 million development milestone due upon the filing of the first marketing authorization for tradipitant in either the U.S. or the E.U., \$10.0 million and \$5.0 million for the first approval of a marketing authorization for tradipitant in the U.S. and E.U., respectively, and up to \$80.0 million for sales milestones.
+We have paid Lilly \$5.0 million in upfront fees and development milestones, including a \$2.0 million development milestone paid in December 2023 for the filing of the first marketing authorization for tradipitant in the U.S. or the E.U.
+As of December 31, 2023, remaining milestones include \$10.0 million and \$5.0 million milestones for the first approval of a marketing authorization for tradipitant in the U.S. and the E.U., respectively, and up to \$80.0 million for sales milestones.
 We are obligated to use commercially reasonable efforts to develop and commercialize tradipitant.